Find Affordable College Courses

 Full Communication Sciences at SUNY New Paltz Report

-Out of the 52 schools in the Middle Atlantic Region that were part of this year’s ranking, West Chester University of Pennsylvania landed the # 5 spot on the list.
-Located in the suburb of West Chester, WCUPA is a public school with a fairly large student population.
+A rank of #5 on this year’s list means West Chester University of Pennsylvania is a great place for communication sciences students working on their bachelor’s degree.
+Located in the large suburb of West Chester, WCUPA is a public school with a large student population.

 Women make up 96% of the communication sciences majors at the school.